ravendb/docs/docs/consumer/advanced/document-metadata.markdown

 ## Using the metadata

 Getting the metadata for an entity is quite easy.
-From the Client API, you simply call `GetMetadataFor` on the entity, like so:
+From the Client API, you simply call `Advanced.GetMetadataFor` on the entity, like so:

 {CODE getting_metadata@Consumer\Metadata.cs /}